 An active member of the International Council of Shopping Centers (ICSC), Jon is also a founding member of Old Dominion University’s Industry Professional Advisors to the Center (IPAC) and on the Senior Advisory Board to E.V.
 Williams Center for Real Estate and Economic Development.

 Currently, Jon serves as the Chairman of The Wheeler Benefit Foundation and as President of the Chesapeake Bay Wine Classic Foundation.
 In 2016, Jon joined the Executive Board of Old Dominion University’s Strome College of Business.
+In June of 2017, Jon joined the board of directors for the We Promise Foundation, the charitable arm of Chartway Federal Credit Union.

 The Wheeler Benefit Foundation (“WBF”) was created in 2008 to support various local organizations.
 WBF hosted an annual Dodgeball Tournament for 5 years with the proceeds benefitting local non-profit organizations.
 To date, 0,000 has been donated to such organizations as Horizons Hampton Roads, Samaritan House, The Virginia Aquarium and The Navy Seal Foundation.